 Scripture is our guide, absolutely.
 It is God’s very word to us.
 But let’s be very careful that we don’t wield it as a weapon against those who are already in so much pain and are in desperate need of our help and support.

-If you are in a difficult marriage and you’re trying decide whether to stay or leave, Decision Time will bring clarity and steadiness.
+if you’re in a difficult marriage with biblical grounds to divorce and you’re trying to decide whether to stay or go:

 separated or divorced or single mom?